mickwar/logistic-model/README.md

 In the dummy variable, a 1 indicates missing and a 0 indicates not missing.
 The missing values in the original variable are set to 0.

-In this data set, many of the categorical variables had at least a handful of missing values.
+In this data set, many of the numerical variables had at least a handful of missing values.

 ### Categorical variables

-Computational problems with fitting the model may arise if a categorical variable has classes which appear infrequently.
-That is, there may be be singularities in our data, possibly leaving us (wrongly) with near zero standard errors.
-Accordingly, we may unknowingly underestimate or overestimate our target probability.

-Another issue that may arise is if a categorical variable is heavily skewed toward `TARGET == 0` or `TARGET == 1` when the class frequency is too low.
-This didn't appear to be a major issue in the training set.
+For categorical variables, we need to make sure there aren't too many unique classes and that each class has a sufficient number of instances to justify fitting a model.

-To counter these issues, we do the following:
+For each variable, we do the following:
 - Classes having fewer than 500 occurrences (arbitrarily chosen) were re-labeled into a new class called `SMALL_GROUP`.
 - If the combined class of `SMALL_GROUP` is still below 500, then all those classes are set to `NaN`, the place holder for missing values.
 - Indicator variables are created for each class in the variable where a `1` means class presence and `0` means no class presence.
-- If a class is `NaN`, then a `0` is found for each indicator variable, inidicating no classes.
+- If a class is `NaN`, then a `0` is found for each indicator variable, indicating no classes.

 ### Variable Selection

-The code is found in [`code/variable_selection.py`](code/variable_selection.py).

 We do a rough variable selection using importance measures from an XGBoost model:
-1. Fit the model to the transformed training data
+- Fit the model to the transformed training data
-2. Calculate importance scores
+- Calculate importance scores
-3. Sort the scores in descending order
+- Sort the scores in descending order
-4. Take a cumulative sum of the scores and divide them all by the total
+- Take a cumulative sum of the scores and divide them all by the total
-5. Keep the variables which contribute to 95% of the total importance
+- Keep the variables which contribute to 95% of the total importance

 This might not be the most theoretically sound, but it's a quick, automatic way of eliminating unnecessary variables.

 ## Model

-Model architecture and accuracy calculations is found in [`code/model.py`](code/model.py).
+Model architecture and accuracy calculations are found in [`code/model.py`](code/model.py).

-### Cross-validation

-Split the training set into `K=10` subsets or folds.
-For each subset, fit a model to the nine other subsets and make predictions on the held-out subset.
-The predictions are compared with the actual `TARGET` values.

-We're looking for consistency across the models, checking the accuracy, AUC, and an optimal threshold.
+The model is a feed-forward neural network with binary cross-entropy for our loss function.
+We use two hidden layers with 32 neurons each.
+Each hidden layer uses a RELU activation function.
+The output layer uses a sigmoid activation to produce a probability.

+We do `K=10` fold cross-validation to make sure we aren't overfitting.

+At 10 epochs, models took about two minutes to fit.

 ## Results

+For each fold in the cross-validation, we see similar calculations for accuracy, AUC, optimal threshold, and positive predictive value.
+(See comments in `code/full.py` to details.)
+This suggests we are not overfitting to the training data.

+We convert the predicted probabilities to binary variables by checking whether the probability exceeds some threshold.
+The optimal threshold is calculated using the ROC curve and is determined to be the value which maximizes the true negative rate times the true positive rate.
+Each k-fold taken together would suggest we use a threshold of 0.09 to maximize this quantity for future predictions.

+Our baseline positive predictive value is 8.1%.
+Meaning if we predict every row to be a 1, we would be right about 8.1% of the time (assuming our test set is comparable enough to the training set).

+The neural network had an average positive predictive value of about 15.9%, a substantial improvement over the baseline.

+Predictions are found under `predictions/`.

 ## Using the virtual environment